 When most people think of calling it quits on a career, they immediately think of a move to Florida.

-But not everyone wants to spend their golden years in Florida; some of us want to stay close to friends and family and within the great state of Virginia.
+But not not everyone wants to spend their golden years in Florida; some of us want to stay close to friends and family and within the great state of Virginia.

 To that end, we have tried to identify the places in Virginia that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
-Let’s just say we hope folks in Lexington don’t mind us spreading the word.
+Let’s just say we hope folks in Martinsville don’t mind us spreading the word.

-How We Determined The Best Places To Retire In the Old Dominion
+How We Determined The Best Places To Retire In the Old Dominion for 2019

-- Low cost of living
+- Low cost of living as measured by rent

 - Low crime